 - Demonstrate effective communication and problem-solving skills necessary for addressing contemporary global public health issues and to promote social change.

-Walden’s BS in Public Health program can help prepare you for rewarding roles in a range of settings, including:
+Walden’s BS in Public Health online program can prepare you to make a difference by cultivating healthier communities.
+You’ll be positioned for rewarding career roles in a range of settings, including:

 - Departments of health (state/local state government)